 The oldest recorded practice of Reflexology was depicted in a picture of two men working on the hands and feet of two other men.
 This was found in the tomb of an Egyptian physician, Ankmahor, at Saqqara in Egypt.
 The positions of the patients are different.
 The patient on the left has his right hand on his right knee and his left hand under his right armpit.
 The other patient is the opposite.
 There is a relationship between the kind of problem the patient has and where the practitioner touches.
 This determines the points of pressure he and the patient use.
 In this case, the patient is touching the reflex point under his arm where he feels the corresponding pain.

-Reflex therapy was passed down to the American Indians by the Incas and has been practiced by them for generations.
+Reflex therapy was passed down to the American Indians by the Incas and has been practiced by the American Indians for generations.

 In 1983 a Danish lady by the name of Inga Dougans immigrated to South Africa and set up a successful Reflexology practice in Durban.
 Her technique acknowledges a strong link between acupuncture and reflexology.
 Both maintain that disease is caused by blockages in the meridians and treatment involves clearing out a blockage (SA Reflexology Society).
 She later established the first International Academy of Reflexology & Meridian Therapy in major centers around South Africa and the world.
 In February 2001 Therapeutic Reflexology became a recognized health profession under the Allied Health Professions Council of South Africa, allowing Therapeutic Reflexologists who have obtained the recognized training to apply for AHPCSA registration.

 Although Reflexology is relatively new in the Western world, the future of health will evolve into prevention of disease and stress conditions rather than cure.
 Good health depends on balance, equilibrium and natural functioning of all the body systems.
 Reflexology achieves this by working on a physical, emotional and spiritual level.